 These are the most common types of technology used in the workplace that can typically draw confusion and give way to serious issues between an employer and the employee.

 However, the list of privacy concerns does not conclude with and resume to technology use in the workplace.
 Let’s look at other cases that may spark privacy debates:

 As you may already know, many employers out there use video cameras in their shops, locations or work spaces in order to prevent theft and maintain a safe level of security.

 In such cases, video monitoring should constitute no issue as long as the employee is notified.

 However, there are some cases when the employer is not allowed to video monitor its employees, such as videotaping union activity.
 Another consideration with workplace video monitoring is that these cameras are never allowed to record with audio, which would be considered a violation of the employee’s privacy.

 Regardless of the job at hand, the employer must have a legitimate business reason whenever they decide to video monitor an employee’s activity.

-This is why, you’ll often find video surveillance cameras in banks, jewelry stores, retail stores and so on, where there is an increased risk of theft and security breaches.
+This is why, you’ll often find video surveillance cameras and commercial security systems in banks, jewelry stores, retail stores and so on, where there is an increased risk of theft and security breaches.
 It only makes it reasonable then for employees in these workplaces to have no expectation of privacy.

 However, a corporate employer cannot expect its employees to not have any issues regarding video surveillance in a cubicle environment.
 These employees only interact with other employees and not the general public, so it’s difficult to prove why exactly they would need surveilling.